Continuing Education Activity

 - Deep vein thrombosis

-- Uterine perforation if missed can be life-threatening.
-If the patient has abdominal pain post-abortion, the gynecologist should be consulted ASAP and a CT scan ordered.
+- If missed, uterine perforation can be life-threatening.
+If the patient has abdominal pain post-abortion, the gynecologist should be consulted as soon as possible and a CT scan ordered.
 Some patients may benefit from a diagnostic laparoscopy.

-- In any post-abortion patient, one should never assume that ectopic pregnancy is ruled out
+- In any post-abortion patient, clinicians should never assume that ectopic pregnancy is ruled out.

 - Consider the fact that the patient may have retained products of conception which may be the cause of complications.